cjdbarlow/Part-One/pharmacokinetic_modelling.md

 * **Time-constant** ($$\tau$$)
 The time taken for a process to complete if it continued at its initial rate of change.
-Time constants are related to half-life, but are better suited when modelling change in exponential processes.
+Time constants are related to half-life, but are better suited when modeling change in exponential processes.
     * Time constants are discussed in more detail under [respiratory time constants](time-constants.md)
     * Elimination will be virtually complete after three time constants
     * A time constant is the **inverse of the rate constant for elimination**, i.e. $$ \tau = {1 \over k }$$